QuarkNerd/blog/dgorst/_posts/2014-08-04-mongodb-vs-couchdb.md

 ###Querying the database

-In a seperate process, we'll query the data.
+In a separate process, we'll query the data.
 In a real-world app we'd probably want to see a snapshot of the latest data, and we might want to display a graph of historical data, such as altitude over time.
 Let's write some queries to get this information.
 First, let's create and open a connection to the database.

 {% highlight javascript %}
 'use strict';